Snowflake

 1. Name - A unique and memorable name for this Connector

-3. Username (Case sensitive) - STREAMKAP_USER OR the username you chose
+3. Username (Case sensitive) - User login name for the Snowflake account

-6. Database Name (Case sensitive) - STREAMKAPDB OR the database name you chose
+6. Database Name (Case sensitive) - The name of the database to use

-7. Schema Name (Case sensitive) - STREAMKAP OR the schema name you chose
+7. Schema Name (Case sensitive) - The name of the schema where tables will be created

 3. Click Save